What to Expect When Facing an Administrative Separation Board

 - You have the right to appear to the separation board with or without legal counsel.

-- You have the right to submit a statement on your own behalf as the Respondent whether it be oral or written.
+- If you choose to do so, you have the right to submit a statement on your own behalf as the Respondent whether it be oral or written.

-- You have the right to request the appearance of witnesses in your favor at the separation board hearing.
+- You have the right to request the appearance of witnesses in your favor at your board.

-- You have the right to question any witness during the separation board hearing or have a member of the counsel question any witness on your behalf.
+- Your lawyer has the right to question and/or cross-examine any witness during the separation board hearing or have your lawyer question any witness on your behalf.

-- You have the right to submit evidence on your behalf in the form of sworn or unsworn statements, depositions, affidavits, certificates, etc.
+- You have the right to submit evidence on your behalf in the form of sworn or unsworn statements, depositions, affidavits, certificates, social media, and videos.

 Civilian Military Defense Lawyer

 Why a Military Defense Lawyer is Important When Facing a Military Separation Boards

 While preparing yourself in advance when facing a military separation board by understanding your rights and collecting evidence and statements is helpful for any Respondent, there is no denying the simple fact that the very best thing you can do is get yourself a lawyer who is experienced in military law defense, particularly when it comes to separation boards and administrative discharge.